 Linked to reactive airways dysfunction syndrome (sounds a bit like asthma)

-And at the time of writing, products listed as having Hydrochloric Acid were Lysol Toilet Bowl Cleaner, Lime-a-way Bowl Cleaner, Sparkle Emulsion Bowl Cleaner, and Febreze Laundry Odor Eliminator.
+And at the time of writing, products listed as having Hydrochloric Acid were Lysol Toilet Bowl Cleaner, Lime-a-way Bowl Cleaner, and Febreze Laundry Odor Eliminator.
+There are way more.
+Take a look at this link.

 Another chemical noted in my document is Butyl Cellosolve.
 These are the issues with Butyl Cellosolve: